5 Core Student Success Skills

 For example, say you want students to practice active listening in your class lessons.

 Almost any activity will require students to focus, listen, follow directions, and participate.
-You can use exercises that target these directly and pair it with the Purpose-Do-Reflect approach.
+You can use exercises that target these directly and pair them with the Purpose-Do-Reflect approach.

 Activity Ideas

-- Interviews: Have students interview each other and then give a summary about the person they interviewed.
+3. Interviews: Have students interview each other, then give a summary of the person they interviewed.

-- Simon Says or an activity where they have to follow directions step by step to get to a result.
+5. Simon Says or an activity where they have to follow directions step by step to reach a result.

 Helpful Resources